What Are X-Rays?

 The machine sends a beam of radiation through your body.
 Your hard, dense bones block that beam, so they show up as white on the film below you.
 The radiation also goes through softer tissue like muscle and fat, which appear in shades of gray in the X-ray.
 The air in your lungs will look black in the image.

 You won’t feel anything during an X-ray, but it can be hard to hold still, and the exam table might be uncomfortable.
 The technician may take images from a few different angles.
-She might use pillows or sandbags to prop up a body part to get a better view of the area.
+They might use pillows or sandbags to prop up a body part to get a better view of the area.
 They’ll probably ask you to hold your breath so the image doesn’t blur.

 Sometimes, the doctor needs more contrast on the image to clearly see what’s going on.
-She might give you a contrast agent, like barium or iodine.
-You’ll either swallow it or get is as a shot.
+They might give you a contrast agent, like barium or iodine.
+You’ll either swallow it or get it as a shot.

 The machine makes clicks and buzzing sounds during the X-ray.
 The process could take just a few minutes for a bone X-ray or more than an hour for more complicated issues.

 A radiologist will look at your X-rays.
 A radiologist is a medical doctor who is specially trained in reading and understanding the results of imaging scans like X-rays.
 X-ray images are digital, so a radiologist can see them on a screen within minutes in an emergency.
 For nonemergencies, it may take a day or so for them to review the X-ray and get back to you with the results.

 X-rays are one of the oldest and most common forms of medical imaging.
 Doctors say the benefit of making the correct diagnosis outweighs the risks.
-Still, there a few safety issues to consider.
+Still, there are a few safety issues to consider.

 Kids and X-rays.If your child needs an X-ray, the technician may restrain him to make sure he stays still.
 This will prevent the need for repeated tries.
 It won’t hurt him.
 If you stay in the room with him, you’ll get a lead apron to wear to prevent radiation exposure.